-The effective date of the interpretation is for years beginning on or after 01 January 2014.
+The effective date of the amendment is for years beginning on or after 01 January 2016.

-The Group and Company expect to adopt the interpretation for the first time in the 2015 financial statements.
+The Group expect to adopt the amendment for the first time in the 2017 financial statements.

-It is unlikely that the interpretation will have a material impact on the Group and Company's financial statements.
+It is unlikely that the amendment will have a material impact on the Group and company's financial statements.